lbke/ssr-theory/readme.md

 ### Server-side rendering

 There are many definitions of "server-side rendering" (SSR) in the wild.
-Let's stick to the most basic one : server rendering is rendering a web page, on the server, as opposed to rendering in the client browser.
+Let's stick to the most basic one : server-side rendering is rendering a web page, on a server, as opposed to rendering in the client browser.
+Server-side rendering is as ancient as the web itself, and was almost the only way of rendering HTML until the

 This includes:
+- no-rendering at all: the edge-case where you write your content directly as HTML or text.
 - build-time server rendering, also known as static rendering, or static site generation (SSG).
 This is when you render the pages of your website when you publish it, once for all.
 - request-time server rendering, also known as just server-side rendering (SSR).
 This is when you render the page every time someone request it.